 The Board of Directors is the company's decision-making body, with the exception of matters reserved for the Annual General Meeting either by law, decree or the articles of association.
-Its main goal is to ensure the company's long-term success, in accordance with the interests of all the third-party stakeholders essential for achieving this goal, namely shareholders, customers, suppliers and other creditors.
+Its main goal is to ensure the company's longterm success, in accordance with the interests of all the third-party stakeholders essential for achieving this goal, namely shareholders, staff, customers, suppliers and other creditors.
 With this in mind, the Board of Directors identifies the strategic challenges and risks faced by the company, defines the company's values, its strategy, the level of risks that it is comfortable taking as well as its key policies, along with monitoring the running of the business.

-In view of the fact that there is joint governance between ORES Assets and ORES and in accordance with article 14 of the ORES articles of association, the composition of this body is determined on the basis of a proposal by ORES Assets and mirrors the composition of its own Board of Directors.
+Given the joint governance of ORES Assets and ORES and in accordance with Article 14 of the ORES articles of association, the composition of this body is determined on the proposal of ORES Assets and in mirror image of its own Board of Directors.

-Also, the members of Board of Directors sit on the company's management and control committees - offshoots of the Board of Directors - namely Executive Bureau, the Appointments and Remuneration Committee, and the Audit Committee.
+Also, the members of Board of Directors sit on the company's management and control committees - offshoots of the Board of Directors - namely Executive Board, the Appointments and Remuneration Committee and the Audit Committee.